Vaishnavipurkar/BookstoreApp/README.md

 - .NET SDK (version 6.0 or later)
 - SQL Server
 - Visual Studio or any other C# IDE

+### Project Structure
+-**Models**
+-Book.cs: Defines the Book model with properties like Id, Title, Author, Genre, and Price.
+-**Data**
+BookstoreContext.cs: Database context configured to use SQLite.
+-**Controllers**
+BooksController.cs: Handles HTTP requests related to book operations.
+-**Views**
+Razor Pages for each action in the BooksController (Index, Details, Create, Edit, Delete).

 ### Installation